quorumcontrol/tupelo-docs/tutorials/notebook.md

 ### Writing the note

-Now that we have a way to retrieve our key and notebook ChainTree we can proceed towards inserting notes.
+Now that we have retrieved our key and notebook ChainTree we can proceed towards inserting new notes.

 We will need to decide where in our ChainTree to put the data we are creating.
 For more complex applications we will want to use different paths to keep our data